Amazon Web Services: S3, EC2, and other first-generation services (2006–2010)

-Additional AWS services from this period include SimpleDB, Mechanical Turk, Elastic Block Store, Elastic Beanstalk, Relational Database Service, DynamoDB, CloudWatch, Simple Workflow, CloudFront, and Availability Zones.
+Additional AWS services from this period include SimpleDB, Mechanical Turk, Elastic Beanstalk, Relational Database Service, DynamoDB, CloudWatch, Simple Workflow, CloudFront, and Availability Zones.

 Growth (2010–2015)

 In November 2010, it was reported that all of Amazon.com's retail sites had migrated to AWS.
 Prior to 2012, AWS was considered a part of Amazon.com and so its revenue was not delineated in Amazon financial statements.
 In that year industry watchers for the first time estimated AWS revenue to be over $1.5 billion.